Celebrating Time And Relative Dimensions In Space!

 by Benjamin F. Elliott

-Doctor Who: 'The Hungry Earth' reviewed live over the net with live and recorded feedback (2 of 2).
-(If you haven't seen The Hungry Earth yet, wait until you have before listening).
+Doctor Who: 'The Big Bang' reviewed live over the net with live feedback (1 of 2).
+Plus we announce the first pick for the free autographed book, The Mythological Dimensions of Doctor Who.
+(If you haven't seen The Big Bang yet, wait until you have before listening).

 The First Lot of Doctor Who tour Dates have Been confirmed and are as Follows:

 Here are the Prices for the sold Items from the Bonhams Auction on July 23rd last week.

 As the final act of the Night at Glastonbury, electronic band Orbital who hadn't played live in 16 years had a very special Introduction For the last song of the Evening.
 Matt Smith showing no end to his talents, showed that of a showman firing up the Crowd.
 Orbitals first song of the night...
 Their version of the Doctor Who Theme Music.
 Follow the link below to see the 33second clip of Matt's Introduction.